joonarafael/visualpathfinder/documentation/user_manual.md

 - Run Algorithm: Select the algorithm to run on current map.

-- Edit Grid: Switch back to grid drawing mode.
+- Edit Grid: Switch back to drawing mode.

 - Load Ready Map: Load ready-made maps.
 Current map state will be lost.

 - Empty Grid: Completely erase the current grid.

 - Exit: Exit to Main Menu.

+**Visuals**

+- Toggle Borderless Mode: Switch between the original bordered layout and the borderless pixelmap mode.
+It's recommended not to change to the borderless mode until you've established a large enough map as no scale can be seen in the borderless mode.

+- Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors enhanced with more saturation and brightness.

 **View**